 Notable cases include: R v Ali and Others (‘Three Musketeers’ terror plot); R v Asil Nadir (the theft of nearly £29 million from the company Polly Peck); R v A (involving blackmail relating to sensitive photographs of a foreign Head of State); R v Piggin (the trial of the Loughborough teenager charged with Columbine-style terrorist offences); R v Khan and Khan (the planned beheading of a US serviceman in East Anglia), R v Konye (which involved an acid attack in Dagenham); R v Lim (which involved an allegation of theft of diamonds from the former wife of the Sultan of Brunei).
 Gareth successfully defended one of the brokers charged in the SFO’s LIBOR-rigging prosecution.

 Gareth’s practice is not restricted to criminal litigation.
 He is instructed in advisory work and in cases of judicial review.
-Gareth has a particular interest in inquests and coronial law and appeared in the inquests arising out of the 7/7 London bombings.
+Gareth has a particular interest in inquests and coronial law and has recently been instructed to represent families in the Inquest into the Westminster Bridge attack.
+Gareth has also appeared in the inquests arising out of the 7/7 London bombings.
 He has been recommended by Legal 500 for his “solid niche in extradition matters”.
 Before practising at the Bar, he was a commercial solicitor for the City law firm, Gouldens (now Jones Day).

 Gareth has wide experience of both prosecuting and defending in relation to homicide and the full range of criminal offences, at first instance and on appeal.
 He has been instructed by various prosecuting agencies including the Crown Prosecution Service and the Serious Fraud Office.
 Gareth has advised in an equally wide range of criminal cases.